-Over 70 % of all ACL injuries in soccer and basketball occur via a noncontact mechanism [2].
-During these sports, women commonly incur this injury when performing an open cutting maneuver which involves deceleration and sudden changes in direction on a fixed foot.
-During this maneuver, female athletes tend to exhibit a greater amount of knee valgus, femoral internal rotation, and tibial external rotation, collectively referred to as "dynamic knee valgus" [18, 29].
-Using a cadaveric model, Fung and Zhang [15] demonstrated how dynamic knee valgus can impart excessive strain of the ACL over the lateral femoral condyle.
+Up to 70% of all ACL injuries involve a noncontact mechanism [9].
+Female athletes have a 2.44 greater relative risk of injury risk of sustaining an ACL tear [10].
+This injury is most likely to occur when performing an open cutting maneuver that involves deceleration and sudden changes in direction on a fixed foot.
+During this maneuver, female athletes tend to exhibit a greater amount of knee valgus, femoral internal rotation, and tibial external rotation, collectively referred to as dynamic knee valgus [11, 12].
+Using a cadaveric model, Fung and Zhang [13] demonstrated how dynamic knee valgus can impart excessive strain of the ACL over the lateral femoral condyle.
+The greater amount of knee valgus is thought to be a result of poor neuromuscular